 On-demand backups are not automatically deleted the way automated backups are.
 They persist until you delete them or until their instance is deleted.
 Because they are not automatically deleted, on-demand backups can have a long-term effect on your billing charges.

 Automated backups use a 4-hour backup window.
 The backup starts during the backup window.
 When possible, schedule backups when your instance has the least activity.

 During the backup window, automated backups occur every day your instance is running.
-One additional automated backup is taken after your instance is stopped to safeguard all changes prior to the instance stopping.
-Up to seven most recent backups are retained, by default.
-Automated backups are halted if your instance has been stopped for more than 36 hours.
+The seven most recent backups are retained, by default.
 You can configure how many automated backups to retain, but you can't retain fewer than the default (seven).

 Where backups are stored